AdamHayball/HomeLab/README.md

-# 🏡 Homelab: Repurposed Gaming Rig Turned Virtualized Powerhouse
+# 🏡 Homelab: Upcycled Gaming Rig Turned Virtualized Powerhouse

-This homelab repurposes a high-end gaming PC into a flexible, virtualized environment running on **Proxmox VE**.
+This homelab repurposes a high-end albeit older gaming PC into a flexible, virtualized environment running on **Proxmox VE**.
 It supports self-hosted cloud storage, smart home automation, ad-blocking, local AI experimentation, and more—all managed from one efficient system.

 ---